Thomas Milton

 Thomas Milton (1743 – 27 February 1827) was a British engraver.

-Biography

 He was a son of John Milton (fl.
 1770), the marine painter, and was descended from a brother of the poet John Milton.
 From the character of his plates it seems probable that Milton was a pupil of William Woollett, and he is said to have practised for some time in London, but nothing is known of the work of his early life.
 He was living in Dublin in 1783, but had returned to London by 1786.

 Milton was a governor of the short-lived Society of Engravers founded in 1803.
 He died at Bristol on 27 February 1827.

 Works

 In 1783 appeared the first number of his Views of Seats in Ireland, a series of twenty-four plates from drawings by William Ashford, John James Barralet, Francis Wheatley, and others; this work, which made Milton's reputation, was completed in 1793.
 From then on he seems to have relied on commissions from publishers.